 - Great Lakes Guide.
 The Great Lakes

 - EPA.
-Facts and Figures About the Great Lakes
+Facts and Figures about the Great Lakes

 - Is it true that it is impossible to drown in the Dead Sea?

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.